 Folded down the middle to make four pages.

 Folded twice to make six pages.

-Can usually only be six pages (6pp); both sides fold to the middle.
-More suited to sheet fed presses, as they are typically very long products or square-finished.
-Also the double gate fold where both flaps fold and meet in the middle and are then folded again.
+Gate folds can usually only be six pages (6pp); both sides fold to the middle.
+More suited to sheet fed presses as they are typically very long products or square-finished.
+There’s also the double gate fold where both flaps fold and meet in the middle and are then folded again.

-Folded back on itself in a zigzag – good solid fold, but cannot be mechanically inserted as you need a closed edge.
+Folded back on itself in a zigzag – a good solid fold but cannot be mechanically inserted as you need a closed edge.